-It didn’t take long to transform the vessels into edgehog-like beasts.
+It didn’t take long to transform the vessels into hedgehog-like beasts.

-“Thanks Cao Cao, for your general provision of arsenal!” from the thick clouds, came a spell of laugher and the words of appreciation.
+“Thanks, Cao Cao, for your generous provision of arsenals!” from the thick clouds, came a spell of laughter and the words of appreciation.

 That morning the allied force harvested 100,000 arrows.

 Zhou Yu, the command-in-chief of Wu Kingdom, played by Ye Shaolan;

 Huang Gai, a Wu general, played by Shang Changrong.

 However, weapons shortage was not the only problem the allied force faced.
 For one thing, they only had mere 50,000 troops together while Cao Cao’s army was about ten times stronger.